RSK has created this bug bounty program to reward security researchers that

 - Previously known vulnerable libraries without a working Proof of Concept.

 - Denial of our service (DoS) not directly related to a flaw in the RSK code or environment.

 - JSON RPC

-personal module and methods:
+personal module and the filter API including

 Thank you for helping keep RSK's platform and users safe!